PranavNagrecha/Salesforce-RAG/rag/data-modeling/lead-management-patterns.md

 - <a href="{{ '/rag/data-modeling/external-ids-and-integration-keys.html' | relative_url }}">External IDs and Integration Keys</a> - External ID patterns for lead integration
 - <a href="{{ '/rag/data-governance/data-quality-stewardship.html' | relative_url }}">Data Quality and Stewardship</a> - Duplicate prevention patterns
 - <a href="{{ '/rag/data-modeling/object-setup-and-configuration.html' | relative_url }}">Object Setup and Configuration</a> - Object configuration patterns
+- <a href="{{ '/rag/data-modeling/npsp-opportunity-gift-model.html' | relative_url }}">NPSP Opportunity and Gift Data Model</a> - How Opportunities represent gifts and donations in nonprofit/education contexts
+- <a href="{{ '/rag/development/npsp-opportunity-processing-patterns.html' | relative_url }}">NPSP Opportunity Processing Patterns</a> - Process patterns for gift processing and donor stewardship